Configuration for PDF output

 CSV

-With the PDF, ChordPro can optionally generate a CSV document that describes the content of the PDF outout.
+With the PDF, ChordPro can optionally generate a CSV document that describes the content of the PDF output.
 This can be used with some third-party tools when importing or viewing the PDF document.

 For details, see Configuration for CSV output.